ejabbered/slpkg/EXAMPLES.md

 Check if the packages used from other packages with the option '`--check-deps`' or draw image map dependencies with the additional option '`--graph=[image]`'.

 Get information description of a package with the command '`slpkg -p <repository> <package>`' and change the color of the text with the additional flag '`--color=[]`'.

 View a SBo package page on your terminal with command `slpkg -n <package>` and then manage multiple choices such read, download, build, install etc.

-If you want to find a package of all the repositories, that command will solve your hands '`slpkg -F <packages>`', it will search in all the enable repositories and will print all the packages that match the description that you enter.
+If you want to find a package of all the repositories, this command will solve your hands '`slpkg -F <packages>`', it will search in all the enable repositories and will print all the packages that match the description that you enter.

 If you want to see if any packages are installed on your system enter the command '`slpkg -f <packages>`'.
 The option '`--third-party`' help you to view only the third-party packages

 The next three commands '`slpkg --installpkg, --upgradepkg, --removepkg <packages>`' install, upgrade, remove packages from your system events.
 Notable mention you must give in the command '`slpkg --removepkg <packages>`' which  you can remove the packages with all dependencies together after editing configuration file '`/etc/slpkg/slpkg.conf`' (default is disable) or add additional option '`--deps`'.
 Also you can check if the packages they are used as dependency with additional option '`--check-deps`'.
-Option '`--tag`' allow to remove packages with by TAG.
+Option '`--tag`' allow to remove packages by TAG.
 Optional you can use the dialog utility with the additional option '`--checklist`' (require python3-pythondialog).
 Rmove third-party packages with the option '`--third-party`'.